Motion Design

 Why motion exists

-A loading card progressing through named states.
+A loading card moving through named states.

-A shared element transition between two screens.
+A shared element carrying across two screens.

-Before adding any animation, finish this sentence:
+Before you add any animation, finish this sentence:

-“This animation communicates ___ to the user.”
+“This animation tells the user ___.”

 The pen on the table